Information on data protection

 Google evaluates the information on our behalf to compile reports on the activities within our online offers and to execute further services for us in connection with our online offers and with web usage.
 This makes it possible to create pseudonymised user profiles of the users based on the processed data.
 The IP address transferred from your browser will not be merged with other data from Google.
 You can prevent the storage of cookies through a corresponding setting of your browser software; you can also prevent Google from obtaining the data generated by the cookie and related to your use of our online offer and from processing this data, by downloading and installing the browser plugin available at: https://tools.google.com/dlpage/gaoptout?hl=de.

-When visiting our website, you have the option to deny consent to the collection of data through Google Analytics by clicking on “Do not agree” in the information bar.
+When visiting our website, you have the option to deny consent to the collection of data through Google Analytics by clicking on “Cookie Settings” in the information bar and then select the relevant option.
 In this case, a so-called opt-out cookie is created on your browser with the result that Google Analytics no longer collects any session data.
 However, if you delete your cookies, the opt-out cookie is deleted as well, and you have to activate it once again.

 We use Google Marketing and Remarketing services (hereinafter “Google Marketing services”) of Google LLC, 600 Amphitheatre Parkway, Mountain View, CA 94043, USA (hereinafter “Google”).